What do my test results mean?

 - T1: the cancer is contained inside the pancreas, and is smaller than 2cm.

-- T2: the cancer is contained inside the pancreas, but is bigger than 2cm.
+- T2: the cancer is contained inside the pancreas.
+It is larger than 2cm but no larger than 4cm.

-- T3: the cancer has started to grow into tissues around the pancreas, but it hasn’t grown into the large blood vessels.
+- T3: the cancer is larger than 4cm and has started to grow into tissues around the pancreas, but it hasn’t grown into the large blood vessels.

 - T4: the cancer has grown into nearby large blood vessels.